Creating a white stain by using chalk paint makes for a simple application and beautiful look…without all the mess!

 You just have to keep going, keep adding, etc. If I completely lost you and you have any questions, just ask me below.

-Mirror makeover details, here.
+Mirror makeover details, are here.

 That sweet wood bowl was hand carved by an elderly gentleman that I found at a market.
 He had such beautiful pieces and he loved to tell you how he made his wares.
 And I loved to listen.

 So of course, I had to bring something home with me.
-Yes, I could have gotten something similar (and have) from TJ Maxx, or the like, for probably less than half what I paid.
+Yes, I could have gotten something similar (and have) from TJ Maxx or the like, for probably less than half what I paid.
 But this is SO special to me.
 Every time I see it, I smile at the thought of the pride this man had in his work and the love he put into his pieces.

 A treasured piece, for sure.